ctc-oss/omega-edit/src/bindings/scala/README.md

 ### install from source tree

-Running `sbt +install` from the root directory of this project will install the artifacts into the local Maven cache.
+Running `sbt install` from the root directory of this project will install the artifacts into the local Maven cache.

 To use these artifacts from SBT you must add the M2 local resolver: